marb543/cart253-2023/projects/project2/final/README.md

  ends when there are no more Christmas toys or presents on the screen.
 If the player has scored 5 or more points, he wins the game, otherwise, he loses the game.

 ## Artist's statement :
 In composing my second project for this course, I conceived a Christmas-themed game centered around the captivating narrative of Santa's gnomes staging a rebellion, prompting the player's heroic mission to save Christmas.
-The core objective involves successfully navigating through a series of mini-games, each representing critical tasks that the mischievous gnomes have neglected.
+The objective of my game involves successfully completing a series of mini-games, each representing critical tasks that the mischievous gnomes have neglected.

-To immerse players in the enchanting world of my game, I meticulously designed an "Introduction" state to vividly tell the storyline.
-My artistic vision aimed to evoke a magical Christmas atmosphere, instilling a sense of being present at the North Pole and actively assisting Santa Klaus.
-The desired user experience hinges on creating a festive atmosphere, seamlessly blending holiday-themed music and imagery.
+To immerse players in the enchanting world of my game, I designed an "Introduction" state to tell the player the main game storyline.
+The artistic vision for my project is to evoke a magical Christmas atmosphere, instilling a sense of being present at the North Pole and actively assisting Santa Klaus.
+The desiredFor the desired user experience of my game , I want to create a festive atmosphere, seamlessly blending holiday-themed music and imagery.

-Technically, I employed Adobe Photoshop to craft three distinct cover images—Title, Game Over, and Game Won—aligning with the thematic elements of my game.
-The interactive components of the game revolve around engaging Christmas activities, such as adorning a Christmas tree and collecting presents in Santa's sleigh.
+Technically, I employed Adobe Photoshop to craft three distinct cover images—Title, Game Over, and Game Won.
+Each one of my covers is designed to align with the thematic elements of my game.
+The interactive components of my game revolve around engaging Christmas activities, such as adorning a Christmas tree and collecting presents in Santa's sleigh.
 By intertwining narrative depth, visual aesthetics, and interactive elements, I endeavored to transport players into a joyous Christmas realm.

 ## Attribution :